-When working with the Notes application, open the Insert menu to insert a maths expression, chemical equation, shape symbol or a comment.
+When working with the Notes application, open the Insert menu to insert a math expression, chemical equation, shape symbol, or a comment.

-Menu Name Menu Option Function
+Menu Name Menu Option Function 3: Insert

-3: In sert

-1: Maths Box Lets you insert a maths expression.

-Menu Name Menu Option Function - ctrl M H 2 2: Chem box - Lets you insert a chemical formula or equation.
-4 2: Shape Marks the selected text as an angle, triangle, circle, line, segment, ray or vector. [ 3: Comment Lets you type text that is italicised and prefaced with Teacher or Reviewer .
+Menu Name Menu Option Function 1: Math Box - ctrl M Lets you insert a math expression.
+H 2 2: Chem box - ctrl E Lets you insert a chemical formula or equation.
+4 2: Shape Marks the selected text as an angle, triangle, circle, line, segment, ray, or vector. [♥] 3:Comment Lets you type text that is italicized and prefaced with Teacher or Reviewer .

-Inserting Comments
+Inserting Comments in Notes Text